 Signature Plastics uses a two-part epoxy based ink to pad print keycaps.
 Typically, pad printing is used for front printing where legend wear is not a concern.
 However, historical testing suggests that legends printed on the touch surface of a keycap will withstand approximately 100,000 keystrokes before noticeable wear is observed.
 To extend legend life, a UV curable hard coat can be applied to pad printed keys for an additional fee.

 Molding double shot PBT keycaps presents challenges that are not typically found in molding double shot ABS keys.
 We are continuing to work on these issues.
-However, we do offer a limited number of PBT double shot keycaps that can be found on our eCommerce site, www.pimpmykeyboard.com.
+However, we do not currently offer any double shot PBT keys.

 Signature Plastics manufacturers a variety of custom keycaps for customers with backlit requirements.
 This process typically involves molding keycaps in a translucent material, then painting them with a highly durable automotive paint and engraving legends through the paint using a CNC engraver.
 Producing our standard keycaps as double shot backlit keys has quality limitations related to flow channels required to fill islands in legends ( a, b, d, e, g, o etc.) as well as light interference from the mounting stems.
 Fill islands are referred to as 'counters' by typographers.